openvswitch/ovs/Documentation/intro/install/general.rst

 - libtool version 2.4 or later.
 (Older versions might work too.)

-To run the unit tests, you also need:

-- Perl.
-Version 5.10.1 is known to work.
-Earlier versions should also work.

 The datapath tests for userspace and Linux datapaths also rely upon:

 - pyftpdlib.
 Version 1.2.0 is known to work.
 Earlier versions should